-Everyone knows how important getting the right vitamins and minerals is during pregnancy.
-Most women have to take a daily supplement although some do okay with diet changes.
+Everyone knows how important getting the right prenatal vitamins and minerals is during pregnancy.
+Most women have to take a daily supplement, although some do okay with diet changes.
 I recommend using both methods combined.
 Baby takes a LOT out of mum, so it’s best to be as healthy as possible from the get-go.

 But when is the best time to start taking prenatal vitamins?
-Most women that I have talked to said that they didn’t start until after they found out they were pregnant.
+Most women I have talked to said that they didn’t start until they found out they were pregnant.
 However, research indicates that the optimal time to start taking supplements is actually 3 months BEFORE you conceive!

 It takes time for your body to reach the optimal nutritional status that supports a healthy pregnancy — that means starting a prenatal even before you stop birth control methods.